 “Perennial has been a long time growing” comments Stiteler.
 “A lot of life has happened, and it was good to disappear for a while to make a very introspective and personal record.
 I very intentionally pushed my comfort zone in both lyrical content and arrangement.”

 There is a definitive narrative theme interlaced throughout Perennial.
 Bookended by the peaceful sound of the nighttime ocean waves recorded in Charleston, SC, the album feels cyclic; it begins, yet never really stops, it repeats like the seasons.
 Experiencing childhood in the social similarity of a small American town, Stiteler found himself wanting for differing perspectives of the world.
 “The way I perceived things growing up is, perhaps not surprisingly, pretty different from the way the actual world is as I now see it” explains Stiteler.
-“I’ve had many of the greatest conversations I can remember with people of many religions, ethnicities, and backgrounds.
-There is beauty in simply seeing the world from someone else’s perspective and taking the time to listen.”
+“I’ve had many of the greatest conversations I can remember with people of many religions, ethnicities, and social constructs.
+There is beauty in simply seeing the world from someone else’s perspective and taking the time to listen for a while.”

 Continuously written and re-written over a five year period, Stiteler revisited each composition, well, perennially.
 “It has been five years of re-defining the world as I have known it”, says Stiteler.
 “I had to question the center of my convictions and re-define some personal situations.
 Reliving these songs year after year solidified their importance to me.
 I was certainly tempted to give up music and I didn’t even try for a while, but creating music is therapeutic for me and these songs just kept coming back around.”